On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

 The above analysis depicts that the employment of the numerical scheme (\ref{eq:donor}) results in a solution of a modified equation (\ref{eq:modified_eq}), approximating the original problem up to first order.
-The leading second-order error contribution has the form of a diffusive term with a coefficient $K$ (note that the above outline of the modified equation analysis assumes the constant velocity field).
-The diffusive form of the leading error term explains with the smoothing of the spectrum evident in Figs.~\ref{fig:upwind_a},\ref{fig:upwind_b}, and hence the notion of numerical diffusion.
+The leading second-order error contribution has the form of a diffusive term with a coefficient $K$ (note that the above outline of the modified equation analysis assumes a constant velocity field).
+The diffusive form of the leading error term explains the smoothing of the spectrum evident in Figs.~\ref{fig:upwind_a},\ref{fig:upwind_b}, and is consistent with the notion of numerical diffusion.